 When it comes to aesthetic appeal, composite shutters may seem like an affordable alternative to real wood shutters, but they lack the depth and warmth that real wood shutters provide.
 Additionally, composite shutters typically feature raised panels that are mechanically applied, rather than hand-carved like real wood shutters.
 This lack of handcrafted detail can make composite shutters appear cheap and artificial.

-Lastly, it’s important to note that composite shutters are not environmentally friendly.
 The production process for composite materials involves the use of non-renewable resources, and these materials cannot be recycled at the end of their lifespan.
 In contrast, real wood shutters are sustainably sourced from forests and can be repurposed or recycled at the end of their life.

 While custom composite shutters may initially seem like an affordable and attractive option, they come with several major drawbacks that make them a poor choice for your property.
 Composite shutters lack the durability, moisture resistance, aesthetic appeal, and environmental sustainability that real wood shutters provide.
 When making a decision about window shutters, it’s important to consider the long-term value and quality that real wood shutters offer.